-Select an entire instance for inclusion.

-- Open an instance to display its individual databases, and select the databases to include in the backup. - 5 Click Save, enter a name in the Create New Set dialog box, and click Save.
+- Select an entire instance for inclusion. - Open an instance to display its individual databases, and select the databases to include in the backup. - 5 Click Save, enter a name in the Create New Set dialog box, and click Save.

 The name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
-On Linux®, the name can have a maximum of 200 characters.
 On Windows, there is no length restriction.
 However, a maximum of 40 characters is recommended on all platforms.